kickingvegas/BrowseAudit/README.md

 # BrowseAudit

-A Python script to read your OS X Safari history file and privately list your most frequently visited websites.
+A Python script to read your OS X Safari history file and privately list your most frequently visited website domains.
 Output includes HTML, CSV, and listing to stdout.

 Surprise yourself today.